JenteBos/Coursera/README.md

 # Coursera

-## Contains Jupyter notebook for the IMB AI engineering course @ Coursera
+## Contains files for the IMB AI engineering course @ Coursera

 It's a markdown file in this repo.